Technology layers

 • Documented assumptions and boundaries

-Hosting choices depend on your scope, sensitivity, and operating environment.
+Hosting and deployment choices depend on scope, sensitivity, and operating needs.

 • Vendor-neutral hosting decisions